Russia: Police raid investigative journalists' homes | DW | 29.06.2021

 The impact of the "foreign agent" label means that advertisers are deterred and the stigma can prevent sources from wanting to talk.

-In April, the Riga-based outlet Meduza received the designation, forcing it to crowdfund to compensate for the resulting loss of ad revenue.
+In April, the Riga-based outlet Meduza received the "foreign agent" designation, forcing it to crowdfund to compensate for the loss of ad revenue that resulted.

-In May, another independent outlet VTimes was targeted.
-It did not survive and shutdown earlier this month.
+In May, another independent outlet VTimes received the "foreign agent" designation.
+It did not survive and shutdown this month.

 The "foreign agent" law has also been used to lob steep fines at Radio Free Europe/Radio Liberty, which has requested the European Court of Human Rights take up the matter.